-Two journalists under the State protection were murdered in Mexico in 2020.
+Two journalists under state protection were murdered in Mexico in 2020.
 They were beneficiaries of the Mechanism for the Protection of Human Rights Defenders and Journalists, linked to the Mexican government.
-After the deaths, NGOs asked for the reinforcement and review of protection measures.
+After the deaths, NGOs asked for the reinforcement and review of protective measures.
 The LatAm Journalism Review spoke with representatives of these organizations to find out what the deaths reveal about the effectiveness and performance of the Mechanism, which was created in 2012.

-The most recent death occurred in the early in the morning on August 2.
-The journalist Pablo Morrugares, director of the digital media PM Noticias, was killed along with a state-appointed police officer who was escorting him in Iguala, in the state of Guerrero, Mexico.
-He was under the Mechanism’s protection since 2015.
+The most recent death occurred in the early morning of Aug.
+2. Journalist Pablo Morrugares, director of digital outlet PM Noticias, was killed along with a state-appointed police officer who was escorting him in Iguala, in the state of Guerrero, Mexico.
+He had been under the Mechanism’s protection since 2015.

-Regarding Morrugares, experts say it is a particularly complex case.
-The Mechanism had relocated the journalist for years in other cities as a part of a protective measure, after constant threats and an assassination attempt in 2016, from which he emerged unscathed.
+Morrugares's is a particularly complex case, according to experts.
+The Mechanism relocated the journalist for years in other cities as part of a protective measure after constant threats and an assassination attempt in 2016, from which he emerged unscathed.
 However, according to the Mechanism, the journalist decided to return to Iguala.

-“Despite the little viability of his return to his place of origin, due to the context of violence in the region, the beneficiary clearly expressed his request to this Mechanism, in which case, considering that there cannot be an implementation of safety measures without the consent of the beneficiary, various protection measures were put into place upon his return, including the security escort service provided by the Government of the state of Guerrero,” the Mechanism affirmed via email to LJR.
-The institution says that both journalists “had strong safety plans and their unfortunate assassinations took place in areas of generalized violence.”
+“Despite the small viability of his return to his place of origin, due to the context of violence in the region, the beneficiary clearly expressed his request to this Mechanism, in which case, considering that safety measures cannot be implemented without the consent of the beneficiary, various protection measures were put into place upon his return, including the security escort service provided by the Government of the State of Guerrero,” the Mechanism said via email to LJR.
+The institution said that both journalists “had strong safety plans and their unfortunate assassinations took place in areas of generalized violence.”

-According to the representative in Mexico of the NGO Reporters Without Borders (RSF), Balbina Flores, most of the journalists who are moved to other places and decide to return do so for work reasons.
+According to the representative in Mexico for the NGO Reporters Without Borders (RSF, for its acronym in French), Balbina Flores, most of the journalists who are moved to other places and decide to return do so for work reasons.
 "It appears that Morrugares returned to Iguala in January this year, precisely for work reasons, because he had his outlet there, his way of living," she told LJR.

 For Flores, this death means that the Mechanism needs to "do a thorough review" of its protection measures and risk analysis, especially before a journalist returns to an environment where they would face a lot of violence, as is the case with Guerrero.